 No student will be unlawfully excluded from participation in, be denied the benefits of, or be subjected to discrimination in any program or activity offered or sponsored by the Board on the basis of race, ethnicity, color, disability, creed, national origin, sex, immigrant or migrant status, non-English speaking ability, or homeless status.
 All career and technical education opportunities are offered to all students regardless of race, color, national origin, sex, or disability.
 The district also provides equal access to the Boy Scouts and other designated youth groups.
-For more information, please contact Jan Bowen, Special Education Services and ECS Title IX Director, by calling 334-687-1100, via fax at 334-687-1150, or by emailing jan.bowen@esck12.org or Deltonya Warren, Assistant Superintendent, by calling 334-687-1100, via fax at 334-687-1150, or by emailing deltonya.warren@ecsk12.org.
+For more information, please contact Jan Bowen, Special Education Services by calling 334-687-1100, via fax at 334-687-1150, or by emailing jan.bowen@esck12.org or Brandon Kiser, Title IX Director, by calling 334-687-1100, via fax at 334-687-1150, or by emailing brandon.kiser@ecsk12.org.